Coaches for sale & More

 I do say the tub is perfect for 2 bags of ice and a case of beer but a full standup shower can replace it and actually I DID take a shower in the 23′ Birchaven rear bath Janie & I owned for a bit… it worked out well for us…hey but how many motorhomes do 2 people actually need?
 Still, we did enjoy the attributes of a rear bath.
-So anyway pedigree is important.. much more than mileage……. this coach… here’s a pic of it after a recent wash job Now before we get started, I am NOT trying to sell you this coach… I do not want to be seen as a “salesman”.
-Yes, this coach is here and yes it’s here to sell but I’m showing you this to show you what you should look for.
-If you like this coach you had better pick up the phone and call me fast because you will see it’s hard to find a coach with what it has at it’s price.
+So anyway pedigree is important.. much more than mileage……. this coach… here’s a pic of it after a recent wash job Now before we get started, I am NOT trying to sell you sell you a coach… I do not want to be seen as a “salesman”.
+This coach sold for $10,000, another $10,000 or so made it mechically reliable and it’s making its new steward very happy.
+A win-win, hope you can find a coach like this to work with.

 OK, with that out of the way… as you can see from the pic above mechanically you can see a bunch….
 It has aluminum rims which means it’s sitting on 16″ tire …. original steel rims are all 16.5″ rims which are hard to find tires for.
 Converting to what this coach already has costs.
 You can also see it has the “quad bag” rear suspension system.
 To me a must in countermeasure and failure backups you should never leave home without.
 Rear suspension systems are not all the same and there can be a BIG difference to you if you breakdown.
 This quad bag system gives you the opportunity to move with as many as 2 flat tires, burned wheel bearings or burst air bags.
 This coach has literally had it’s main ladder frame rails replaced!
 Lou did it himself at out shop some years back.
 That’s a $12-14,000 prospect to pay someone to do that!
 Exteriorwise, we painted the coach here at the Co-op 5 or 6 years ago….. from the above pic you can see all it needs to me is a bodyside mold kit, maybe 2 roof AC units to get the old “roofshakers” off there.
 We’re taking the ladder and rail off… can’t buy new pods and the coach will look supersleek without all that hardware.
 On the inside you may not like 80’s style but you must say it is comfortable Not only a rear bath but twin bunks!
 And check out those neat pillows Lou’s wife made and the stitched print!
 It has a more recent frig but it may need a new one soon .
 The dash is still together and unmolested… still has a shaft radio in the dash!
 And it has a carpet dash cover for protection With the paint work already done, many important mechanical updates already done and an interior that has been loved and cared for?
-This coach is $15,000 and I have to tell you damn well worth it!
-Very little will have this coach sharp and useful.
+This coach is again sold.

 So THIS is what you want to look for… a floorplan you want, a good frame, a good pedigree, mechanical updates, good looks and comfortable …if you find a coach like this brother buy it.
 If you can have a survivor in reliable mechanical condition road ready for under $25,000 the numbers work and when it’s done…. news flash, they are NEVER done but one that is good looking, comfortable AND mechanical updated and sound…. $50,000 is a realistic target to expect to invest.
 With an average annual expense of $2000 for maintenance… some years nothing then the motor blows, you know…… if you do it right and do it well a GMC Motorhome IS “the cheapest toy in the box”. ….It’s kinda like “Badda book…badda boom”…… let it sink in…….
 OK good luck on your search, let me know if I can help…… .